Floor hockey

-Floor hockey is a broad term for several indoor floor game codes which involve two teams using a stick and type of ball or disk.
-Disks are either open or closed but both designs are usually referred to as "pucks".
+Floor hockey is a broad term for several indoor floor game codes which involve two teams using a stick and type of ball or puck.
+Pucks are either open or closed.
 These games are played either on foot or with wheeled skates.
 Variants typically reflect the style of ice hockey, field hockey, bandy or some other combination of sport.
 Games are commonly known by various names including cosom hockey, ball hockey, floorball, or simply floor hockey.

 Two floor hockey variants involve the use of wheeled skates and are categorized as roller sports under the title of roller hockey.
 Quad hockey uses quad skates, commonly known as roller skates, and appears similar to bandy, while inline hockey uses inline skates and is of the ice hockey variation.

 All styles and codes are played on dry, flat floor surfaces such as a gymnasium or basketball court.
 As in other hockey codes, players on each team attempt to shoot a ball, disk or puck into a goal using sticks, some with a curved end and others a straight, bladeless stick.

 Floor hockey games differ from street hockey in that the games are more structured and have a codified set of rules.
 The variants which do not involve wheeled skates and use a closed puck are sometimes used as a form of dryland training to help teach and train children to play ice hockey while the floorball variant is sometimes used as a dryland training program for bandy.